QuickerStudio/LuckyStars/README.md

 # LukyStars

- # WPF&.NET8.C# LukyStars wallpaper  ver 0.6
+ # WPF&.NET8.C# LukyStars wallpaper  ver 1

                     # Infrastructure Biuld by Github Copilot Pro
                     # Explore Wallpaper Layering build by Cline
                     # The instructor is DeepSeek
+  Interaction by Design Claude 3.7 Sonnet Thinking Interaction prototype and implementation by GPT o1

     After 19 hours of hard work, Cline completed all the exploration of wallpaper layering on her own, and his friends helped out!
     Always remember March 9, 2025 at 1 a.m., an unforgettable moment,